Difference Between UV and AQ Coatings

 Finding the right coating for your projects is essential.
 The right coating can enhance customers' experiences while protecting materials from wear and tear.

-At Magnum Inks & Coatings, we offer an array of ink and coating products, including aqueous and UV coatings.
+Magnum Inks & Coatings offers an array of ink and coating products, including aqueous and UV coatings.
 With us, you can find:

 Browse our selection to find products to suit your needs, or contact us for custom requests.